 Once you’re ready to donate, the next step is to make an appointment to deliver the car or have a representative from the charity come pick it up.

-5. Transfer the Title
+7. Transfer the Title

 All states have clear regulations about the transfer of ownership of vehicles, and they vary from state to state.
 So it’s essential to check the laws governing title transfers where you live.
-Just search “[state name] title transfer.”
+Just search “[state name] car title transfer.”

 But in general, to transfer your vehicle title, follow these steps: